The fractional AI executive model for mid-size companies

 - Want to explore fractional AI leadership?
 Let's discuss your situation.

-Here’s the uncomfortable math: hiring a full-time AI executive will cost you at least $400,000 annually when you factor in base salary, bonuses, and benefits.
-And that assumes you can even find one - half of organizations report AI talent shortages, up 20% from last year.
+Here’s the uncomfortable math: hiring a full-time AI executive requires significant investment when you factor in base salary, bonuses, and benefits.
+And that assumes you can even find one - 87% of tech leaders currently face challenges finding skilled workers, and the IT skills shortage is expected to result in trillions in losses by 2026.

-I’ve been serving as a fractional AI executive for five mid-size companies this year.
-The pattern is consistent: they need strategic AI leadership but can’t justify (or afford) a full-time executive who might be underutilized.
+Serving as a fractional AI executive for five mid-size companies this year reveals a consistent pattern: they need strategic AI leadership but can’t justify (or afford) a full-time executive who might be underutilized.

 The full-time AI executive trap

 Let me paint you the typical scenario.
 Your 200-person company decides it needs AI leadership.
 You start recruiting for a Chief AI Officer or VP of AI.
-Six months later, after spending roughly $15,000 on recruiting costs, you hire someone at $350,000 base.
+Six months later, after spending considerable recruiting costs, you hire someone at a substantial base.

 Three months in, you realize something’s off.
 They’re brilliant, sure.
 But they’re spending 60% of their time in meetings that don’t need them.
 They’re building an empire when you need a strike team.